FlorianTaube/screamlab/docs/_build/html/_sources/audience.rst.txt

 Target audience
 ===============

-Who is the target audience of the CorziliusNMR package?
+Who is the target audience of the screamlab package?
 Is it interesting for me?

 People who are interested in performing SCREAM-DNP experiments
 ==============================================================